HB2009 S JUD AM #1 3-9

 unless otherwise provided for in subsection (f) of this section, three-fourths

-of the periodical earnings or wages of the assignor are all times exempt from such
+of the periodical earnings or wages of the assignor are all times exempt from

-upon its face: Provided, That no such order or assignment is valid
+state upon its face: Provided, That no such order or assignment is valid

 unless the written acceptance of the employer of the assignor to the making